 Brighton College Bangkok brings a very British education to Bangkok.
 As the sister school of Brighton College UK, which is one of the UK’s top independent schools, we would expect nothing less.
-This school for students aged two to 18 years replicates the authentic Brighton College experience, from the academic rigour of its curriculum through to the traditional house system.
+This school for students aged 2 to 18 years replicates the authentic Brighton College experience, from the academic rigour of its curriculum through to the traditional house system.

-We’ve seen the Brighton College model work well internationally in the UAE.
+We’ve seen the Brighton College UK model work well internationally in the UAE.
 Brighton College Abu Dhabi is a WhichSchoolAdvisor.com Top School, and it has been rated Outstanding by the Abu Dhabi Education Council; its sister school in Al Ain is also rated Outstanding.
 And you sense a strong culture of excellence at Brighton College Bangkok, which is an academically selective school with a demanding curriculum and very academic environment.

 In the school’s own words,